Easy Dinner Rolls

 Flour.
 All-purpose (plain) or bread flour would work.

 How To Make Easy Dinner Rolls

 1. Add yeast to milk then add in sugar, salt, melted butter and egg.

 2. Add in flour and mix to form a dough.

 3. Shape dough into balls and place in a greased baking dish to rise.

 More Bread Recipes You Will Like

-If you love these easy dinner rolls, you will also love the following bread recipes:
+If you love these one hour dinner rolls, you will also love the following bread recipes:

 And if you want a more elaborate dinner rolls recipe, check out this recipe.

 See how to make Easy Dinner Rolls in one hour!!
 Watch me making some in the video below.
 Also, please SUBSCRIBE to my YouTube Channel so you do not miss any of my videos!